Welcome to the All New Leaving Main Street Blog!

 Kinkaku-Ji Temple

-It was the best decision, we got picked up at our hotel, and our first stop was the beautiful UNESCO heritage site, Kinkaku-Ji Temple.
-The temple was beautiful, peaceful and the I’m glad we were able to see it before the crowds.
+It started out by being picked up at our hotel, and our first stop was the beautiful UNESCO heritage site, Kinkaku-Ji Temple.
+The temple was beautiful, peaceful and the I’m glad we were able to see it first thing in the morning before the crowds.
+We had the trail to ourselves, so peaceful and picturesque.

 Next we headed to Arashiyama.
 Here we visited the Monkey Park (it sits at the top of that little mountain with a view of the whole city).
-There are guides at the top monitoring the monkeys and you can pay a small fee to feed them some fresh fruit.
+There are guides at the top monitoring the monkeys and you can pay a small fee to feed them some fresh fruit from an enclosed space.
+For the most part, there isn’t much interacting, but the views are worth the hike.

 Fushimi Inari